Table of Contents

 Palash leaves contain glucosides.
 Seeds contain proteolytic and lypolytic enzymes, Palasonin, monospermoside and somonospermoside.

 Palasonin from seeds has anthelmintic activity.
-Seeds administered as crude powder at doses of 1, 2 and 3 g/kg to sheep naturally infected with mixed species of gastrointestinal nematodes exhibited a dose and a time dependent anthelmintic effect.
+Seeds administered as crude powder at doses of 1, 2 and 3 g/kg to sheep naturally infected with mixed species of the gastrointestinal nematodes exhibited a dose and a time dependent anthelmintic effect.
 The seeds are effective against Ascaridia galli, ascaris lumbricoides, earthworms, toxocara canis, oxyurids, dipylidium caninum and taenia.

 Medicinal uses of Palash/Dhak

-Various part of Palash tree are used in traditional medicine system, Ayurveda, Siddha and Unani, for treatment of a variety of diseases.
-The seeds of tree have purgative, diuretic/stimulates production of urine and anthelmintic/ anti-parasitic properties.
+Various part of Palash tree are used in traditional medicine system, Ayurveda, Siddha and Unani, for the treatment of a variety of diseases.
+The seeds of the tree have purgative, diuretic/stimulates production of urine and anthelmintic/ anti-parasitic properties.
 The seeds powder is used in case of intestinal parasites.
 The seeds when ground with lemon juice have powerful rubefacient (causing dilation of the capillaries and an increase in blood circulation) action and are used for treating Dhobi’s itch.
 Flowers and leaves are diuretic, aphrodisiac, astringent and increase flow of blood in pelvic region.
 In diarrhea flower infusion is given.

 Palash tree bark yields a gum which is known as Bengal Kino.
 It has an astringent action and is useful in case of haemorrhage.